 - Canadian Immunization Guide: Communicating Effectively about Immunization

-- Canadian Paediatric Society Practice Point: Working with Vaccine-Hesitant Parents
+- Canadian Paediatric Society Practice Point: Working with Vaccine-Hesitant Parents: An Update (2018)

 - U.S. Centers for Disease Control: Provider Resources for Vaccine Conversations with Parents

 - World Health Organization: Vaccines and Trust (2017).

 - World Health Organization: What influences vaccine acceptance - A model of determinants of vaccine hesitancy (2013)

 - World Health Organization Europe: How to respond to vocal vaccine deniers in public (2016)